LifeBogger presents the Full Story of a Football god who is best known by the Nickname; ‘Black Pearl’.

-Pele Childhood Story Plus Untold Biography Facts – Not a friend to Maradona
+Pele Biography – Not a friend to Maradona:

 Pele and Maradona are hardly friends.
 In 2010, Pele said of the Argentinian: “He is not a good example for the youth.
 He had the God-given gift of being able to play football, and that is why he is lucky.”

 Maradona’s response: “Who cares what Pele says?
 He belongs in a museum.”